 The testicles are two oval-shaped organs in the scrotum.
 The scrotum is a bag of wrinkly skin at the base of the penis.
 The testicles (sometimes called the testes) hang below the penis.
-They are the main part of the male reproductive system.

 The structure of the testicle

 Sperm travel from the tubules inside the testicle to a tube called the epididymis.
 This feels like a soft swelling at the back of the testicle.
 The epididymis widens and becomes the vas deferens, which is part of the spermatic cord.

 The spermatic duct joins a shorter tube, called the ejaculatory duct which connects to the urethra.
 The urethra is the tube from the bladder to the end of the penis that pee passes from.